KamgangAnthony/The-Android-App-Market-on-Google-Play/README.md

 # The-Android-App-Market-on-Google-Play
-I work as a Data Analyst for a finance company which is closely eyeing the Android market before it launches its new app into Google Play.
+For this work, I am a Data Analyst for a finance company which is closely eyeing the Android market before it launches its new app into Google Play.
 I have been asked to present an analysis of Google Play apps so that the team gets a comprehensive overview of different categories of apps, their ratings, and other metrics.

 This will require me to use my data manipulation and data analysis skills

-My 3 step process
+My instructions

 1. Read the apps.csv file and clean the Installs column to convert it into integer data type.
 Save the answer as a DataFrame apps.
 Going forward, I do all my analysis on the apps DataFrame.